-The Pensions Reserve absorbs the timing differences arising from the different arrangements for accounting for post-employment benefits and for funding benefits in accordance with statutory provisions.
-The Council accounts for post-employment benefits in the Comprehensive Income and Expenditure Statement as the benefits are earned by employees accruing years of service, updating the liabilities recognised to reflect inflation, changing assumptions and investment returns on any resources set aside to meet the costs.
-However, statutory arrangements require benefits earned to be financed as the Council makes employer's contributions to pension funds or eventually pays any pensions for which it is directly responsible.
-The debit balance on the Pensions Reserve therefore shows a substantial shortfall in the benefits earned by past and current employees and the resources the Council has set aside to meet them.
-The statutory arrangements will ensure that funding will have been set aside by the time the benefits come to be paid.
+The Pensions Reserve absorbs the timing differences arising from the different arrangements for accounting for pension benefits and for funding benefits in accordance with statutory provisions.
+The Council accounts for pension benefits in the CIES as the benefits are earned by employees accruing years of service, updating the liabilities recognised to reflect inflation, changing assumptions and investment returns on resources set aside to meet the costs.
+However, statutory arrangements require benefits earned to be financed as the Council makes employer's contributions to pension funds or eventually pays any pensions for which it is responsible.
+The debit balance on the Pensions Reserve therefore shows a shortfall in the resources the Council has set aside to meet the benefits earned by past and current employees.
+Statutory arrangements ensure that funding will have been set aside by the time the benefits come to be paid.

-2022-23 £'000 2021-22 £'000 Balance at 1 April 47,186 60,008 Actuarial (gains) or losses on pension assets and liabilities (39,054) (15,712) Reversal of items relating to retirement benefits debited or credited to the Surplus/Deficit on Provision of Services in the Comprehensive Income and Expenditure Statement 5,792 5,937 Employer's pension contributions and direct payments to pensioners payable in the year (3,256) (3,047) Balance at 31 March 10,668 47,186
+2023-24 £'000 2022-23 £'000 Balance at 1 April 10,668 47,186 Actuarial (gains) or losses on pension assets and liabilities (7,211) (39,054) Reversal of items relating to retirement benefits debited or credited to the Surplus/Deficit on Provision of Services in the Comprehensive Income and Expenditure Statement 2,563 5,792 Employer's pension contributions and direct payments to pensioners payable in the year (3,386) (3,256) Balance at 31 March 2,634 10,668